5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/PNP0C0E_Sleep_Correction_Method/README.md

 ## Problem description

-Some machines have a sleep button (half moon button), e.g. `Fn+F4` for some ThinkPads, `Fn+Insert` for Dell, etc. When this button is pressed, the system enters what's called `PNP0C0E` sleep.
-However, ACPI incorrectly passes shutdown instead of sleep parameters to the system, which causes it to crash/reset.
-Even if the system is able to sleep it resets on wake.
+Some machines have an extra sleep button (with a half moon symbol) or a keyboard shortcut for entering sleep state, e.g. `Fn+F4` on some ThinkPads, `Fn+Insert` for Dell, etc. When this button/keyboard shortcut is pressed, the system enters what's called `PNP0C0E` sleep.
+However, on some systems ACPI incorrectly passes shutdown parameters over to the system instead, which causes it to crash/reset.
+Even if the system is able to enter sleep state it resets when trying to wake it.

 One of the following methods can fix this problem: